Missouri Players to Watch Against Princeton - Second Round

 Top Missouri Players to Watch vs. Princeton - Second Round

-When the Missouri Tigers and Princeton Tigers square off in the second round of the NCAA tournament at Golden 1 Center on Saturday at 6:10 PM ET, Kobe Brown and Tosan Evbuomwan will be two of the most notable players to watch.
+The NCAA tournament at Golden 1 Center on Saturday features a second-round matchup that pits the Missouri Tigers against the Princeton Tigers at 6:10 PM ET.
+The Missouri Tigers' Kobe Brown and the Tigers' Tosan Evbuomwan are two players to watch in this game.

 In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TNT.